verbling/ScreenshareExtensionChrome/README.md

 Forked and only slightly modified from https://github.com/wpp/ScreenStream

-See README.md there for more documentaiton.
+See README.md there for more documentation.